-• To what extent is the community leveraging its existing assets, including natural resources, infrastructure, services, and facilities to support economic development?

-- How does the existing regulatory structure and permitting processes support or hinder economic development? - What steps has the community taken to support local businesses and industries? - What additional infrastructure would be needed to support the community's goals for economic development? - What changes to the zoning ordinances might improve economic development opportunities? - How are local taxation policies affecting local businesses?
+- To what extent is the community leveraging its existing assets, including natural resources, infrastructure, services, and facilities to support economic development? - How does the existing regulatory structure and permitting processes support or hinder economic development? - What steps has the community taken to support local businesses and industries? - What additional infrastructure would be needed to support the community's goals for economic development? - Has the Town assessed land capacity for future freight related economic development opportunities for warehousing and distribution center growth? - What changes to the zoning ordinances might improve economic development opportunities? - How are local taxation policies affecting local businesses?
 Do the community's Farm, Forest, and Open Space land valuation practices and programs support local farms? - What are the employment and commerce strengths of neighboring municipalities?
 How can the community build on the strengths of neighboring municipalities?